day8/re-frame/docs/External-Resources.md

 ### Examples and Applications Using re-frame

+* [How to create decentralised apps with re-frame and Ethereum](https://medium.com/@matus.lestan/how-to-create-decentralised-apps-with-clojurescript-re-frame-and-ethereum-81de24d72ff5#.b9xh9xnis) by [Matus Lestan] - Tutorial with links to code and live example.
+Based on re-frame `0.8.0`

 * [Elfeed-cljsrn](https://github.com/areina/elfeed-cljsrn) by [Toni Reina] - A mobile client for [Elfeed](https://github.com/skeeto/elfeed) rss reader, built with React Native.
 Based on re-frame `0.8.0`

 * [Memory Hole](https://github.com/yogthos/memory-hole) by [Yogthos] - A small issue tracking app written with Luminus and re-frame.
 Based on re-frame `0.8.0`